IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 kube_name                            10.0.1.2       lsfcompute1
 kube_name                            10.0.1.3       lsfcompute2
 ```

+The entries in the `VALUE` column must match the output of the `kubectl get nodes` command.

 #### 3. Check that the application profile is available and points the right pod manifest template